inbo/camtraptor/README.md

   camtrapdp and re-exports a number of functions so that users don’t need to load both packages.
 - [camtrapR](https://cran.r-project.org/package=camtrapR) is an analysis
-  R package for camera trap data. camtraptor still offers a number of (deprecated) functions to transform Camtrap DPs to outputs compatible with camtrapR.
-Notice that camtrapR supports now Camtrap DP format.
+  R package for camera trap data. camtraptor initially offered a number of functions to transform Camtrap DPs to outputs compatible with camtrapR.
+These have been deprecated, because camtrapR now supports reading Camtrap DPs.
 - [camtrapDensity](https://github.com/MarcusRowcliffe/camtrapDensity) is
   a development R package to run single species random encounter models to estimate animal density. camtraptor is a dependency.